epiforecasts/EpiNow2/inst/dev/accumulation.md

 ## Proposed interface

-`estimate_infections()` and related functions expect data that has no date gaps.
-If any dates are missing then an error is thrown.

 ### Missing data

 Any dates between the minimum date and maximum date in the data that is either absent, or present with an `NA` value (currently called `confirm`) is interpreted as missing and ignored in the likelihood.